-Some of these minerals must be added to the tank in full weekly doses or partial doses every few days to ensure a steady supply.
+These minerals must be added to the tank weekly or in partial doses every few days to ensure a steady supply.
 This does not include nitrogen and phosphorus, which the plants get from fish food and waste.

 Remember that some plants take in nutrients through the roots.
 Such plants will require that the nutrients be added to the substrate through either fertilizer or nutrient-rich clay.

 Aquarium plants, like fish, have specific water, nutrient, and light requirements.
 Not every plant you add to your tank will flourish.
 Additionally, any plants you add to your aquarium will significantly affect the environment in your tank, including the fish.
 This means that you should carefully consider several factors when selecting aquarium plants, such as: